geluso/react-router-dom-intro/browser-history-mechanics.md

 This all happens on one page!
 The page never refreshes.
 The chat bar with your friend never disappears as you compose an email and search through your inbox.

-Gmail fits the definition of a **Single Page Applications**.
+Gmail fits the definition of a **Single Page Application**.
 Gmail loads one page just once and that page replaces content dynamically to show you many different things.
-That single page changes it's content dynamically without reloading or sending you to another page.
+That single page changes its content dynamically without reloading or sending you to another page.
 It's great!

 Consider the benefits of a single page application: